- News & Events

-Community Medical Centers provided nearly $149 million in uncompensated services to the medically underserved in fiscal year 2008-2009, equivalent to nearly 15% of its total expenses, according to the nonprofit hospital system’s annual community benefits report filed with the State of California.
+Community Medical Centers provided nearly $174 million in uncompensated services to the medically underserved in fiscal year 2009/2010, equivalent to nearly 15 percent of its total expenses, according to the nonprofit hospital system’s annual community benefits report filed with the State of California.

 Community Medical Centers received $60,000 in grant money from First 5 Fresno County for the Community Asthma Education and Management Center.
 This grant is a continuation of the $200,000 grant the center received in early 2009 for its Early Childhood Asthma Program.

 Dr. Tanya Warwick (far left), medical director of Community Regional Medical Center’s Stroke Center, and Dr. Joan Voris, associate dean of UCSF Fresno Medical Education program, were among those honored Oct.
 21 by the Marjaree Mason Center at its annual Top Ten Professional Women awards ceremony.

 Community Medical Centers’ clinicians were highly honored at the fourth annual Business Street Online Healthcare Heroes Awards Gala on Thursday, Sept.
 23, at the downtown Fresno’s Banker’s Ballroom.